lit/lit.dev/packages/lit-dev-content/site/docs/tools/starter-kits.md

     ```ts
     @customElement('my-element')
-    export class MyElement extends LitElement { ... }
+    export class MyElement extends LitElement { /* ... */ }
     ```

-*   The component's `render` method defines a [template](templates) that will be rendered as a part of the component.
+*   The component's `render` method defines a [template](/docs/templates/overview) that will be rendered as a part of the component.
 In this case, it includes some text, some data bindings, and a button.
 For more information, see [Templates](templates).

     ```js
     export class MyElement extends LitElement {
-      ...
+      // ...
       render() {
         return html`
           <h1>Hello, ${this.name}!</h1>